bu20dy/QTL-seq/README.md

 # QTL-seq User Guide
 #### This is an edited version of QTL-seq published by Sugihara et al 2022.
 Please visit their [Github](https://github.com/YuSugihara/QTL-seq/) for the official release and more help.
 The purpose of my version is to allow for QTL-seq to be used with self-crosses.
 The original QTL-seq pipeline performs a filtering step that removes all SNPs where the provided parent is heterozygous, because the assumption is you are working with two fully fixed homozygous parents.
 It also re-assigns SNP genotype calls to be in reference to the parent (for example: if bulk 1 shares the same genotype as the parent, bulk 1 will be 0/0 at that site).
-The following README will largely be a copy and paste of Sugihara's Github page for QTL-seq, but if and where I add edits, they will be in $\color{rgba(255,0,0, 0.4)}{\textsf{green}$.
-Thanks!
+What I have added is a parameter "--parental_SNPfilter" to both qtlseq and qtlplot to specify if you want the default filtering process ("homo") or to filter for heterozygous sites ("hetero").
+The following README will largely be a copy and paste of Sugihara's Github page for QTL-seq, but if and where I add edits, they will be in **bold**.

 ## Table of contents
 - [What is QTL-seq?](#what-is-qtl-seq)